Evelyn Barker: Operation Agatha

 In June 1946, Barker planned a large-scale police operation throughout the Yishuv.
-Having the long-awaited order to arrest the leaders of the Jewish Agency, which was now strongly believed to be complicit in terrorism, Barker organised Operation Agatha in great secrecy and with the hope of delivering a strong blow to the guerillas.
+Having the long-awaited order to arrest the leaders of the Jewish Agency, which was now believed to be complicit in terrorism, Barker organised Operation Agatha.
 The operation began on 29 June, with tens of thousands of soldiers and policemen employed in a cordon-and-search action in almost every Jewish settlement.
-By the end of the day, over 2,700 Jews had been detained, including some leaders of the Jewish Agency.
+Over 2,700 Jews were detained, including leaders of the Jewish Agency.
 Dozens of weapon caches were found, including one in the Great Synagogue of Tel Aviv.

-Order prohibiting social interaction with Jews
+Ban on social interaction with Jews

 On 22 July 1946, the King David Hotel in Jerusalem was bombed.
 The hotel housed Barker's office and the British headquarters for the Palestinian mandate.
 Barker was present but was not among the injured.
 Afterwards, Barker drafted an order that placed "out of bounds to all ranks all Jewish establishments, restaurants, shop, and private dwellings".
-The order forbade British soldiers in Palestine from having "social intercourse with any Jew" and noted, "I appreciate that these measures will inflict some hardship on the troops, yet I am certain that if my reasons are fully explained to them they will understand their propriety and will be punishing the Jews in a way the race dislikes as much as any, by striking at their pockets and showing our contempt of them".

-Barker later regretted issuing the order and recollected:
+The order forbade British soldiers in Palestine from having "social intercourse with any Jew" and noted, "I appreciate that these measures will inflict some hardship on the troops, yet I am certain that if my reasons are fully explained to them they will understand their propriety and will be punishing the Jews in a way the race dislikes as much as any, by striking at their pockets and showing our contempt of them."
+Barker later regretted issuing the order: "My office was in the middle of the building, overlooking the Old City.
+When I heard the explosion, I walked across the landing and I couldn't see anything, only dust.
+I was so angry when I found out what had happened that I went straight to my office and wrote an order to the troops, putting all Jewish establishments out of bounds.
+It was a rotten letter, written on the spur of the moment.
+I ought to have restrained myself for an hour or two before putting pen to paper."